Amazing promotional video production

 - using the available data and hard evidence to support your creative decisions

-- instead of relying on intuition, personal appeal, what your friends all tell you, simply guessing, or copying competitors.
+- instead of relying on intuition, emotion, personal appeal, what your friends all tell you, simply guessing, or copying competitors.

 And it doesn't take a degree in digital marketing to do it.

 Harnessing data and evidence gives your video a greater chance of achieving its goals.